L to R: Kenneth Kaushansky, MD, Dean of the School of Medicine and Senior Vice President for the Health Sciences,

 A marriage of engineering and medicine

-Led by biomedical engineer, Christine DeLorenzo, PhD, the interdisciplinary study involves both engineering and neuroscience, and strong interactions between basic neuroscience and translational researchers in the Department of Neurobiology and Behavior of Stony Brook University and the Departments of Pharmacology and Psychiatry of Stony Brook University School of Medicine.
+Led by biomedical engineer, Christine DeLorenzo, PhD, the interdisciplinary study involves both engineering and neuroscience, and strong interactions between basic neuroscience and translational researchers in the Department of Neurobiology and Behavior of Stony Brook University and the Departments of Pharmacology and Psychiatry of Renaissance School of Medicine at Stony Brook University.

 Pinpointing when and how cholinergic system damage occurs

 The brain’s cholinergic system is unique in that it’s a network of long, very delicate neurons.
 It’s known that this fragile system is compromised first in Alzheimer’s disease and that it regulates memory function.
 As early as the 1970s, medications were developed to improve the cholinergic system to reverse the loss of memory observed in people with diseases such as Alzheimer’s.